 The ETS is a professional academic society of biblical and theological scholars, pastors, and students.
 The organization serves Jesus Christ and His church by fostering conservative, biblical scholarship.
-It seeks to accomplish this goal through their annual meeting, regional meetings, and their publication, The Journal of the Evangelical Theological Society.
+It seeks to accomplish this goal through its annual meeting, regional meetings, and publication, The Journal of the Evangelical Theological Society.

 “North Greenville University is interested in hosting more conferences, symposia, and professional development opportunities on our campuses than we ever have before.
 We’ve hosted a number of great events this academic year, especially on our Tim Brashier Campus in Greer.
 The Southeast Regional meeting of the Evangelical Theological Society is the first scholarly conference we’ve hosted in several years,” said NGU Provost and Dean of the University Faculty Dr. Nathan A. Finn.
 “Dr. Craig Blaising’s plenary lectures on the New Christian Zionism were very informative, and it was a delight to have over 100 biblical and theological scholars on our Tigerville campus.
 We look forward to hosting more events like this in the coming days.”

 Blaising earned his Ph.D. from the University of Aberdeen, Scotland, Th.D. from Dallas Theological Seminary, a Th.M. from Dallas Theological Seminary, and a B.S. from the University of Texas-Austin.
 He delivered plenary lectures on the topics “What is New Christian Zionism,” “Canonical Hermeneutics and the Integrity of Israel,” and “Theology and the New Christian Zionism.”